Engineering Campus (University of Illinois Urbana-Champaign): Digital Computer Laboratory

 The Digital Computer Laboratory (DCL) was the original home of the Computer Science department.
 The two-story building was constructed in 1958 at what was then the corner of Romine and Stoughton Streets, and was expanded in 1967.
 The original building contained ILLIAC I, one of the first supercomputers.
 In 1989, another addition added a third floor and enclosed the old building on three sides, and the building was re-addressed according to the location of its new main entrances near Springfield Avenue (the original building walls can still be seen from the inside).
 In 2004, the Computer Science department offices moved to the Siebel Center upon its completion, and most of the office space in DCL is now occupied by Technology Services at Illinois, the campus's central IT department, which had previously shared the building with Computer Science.
 The DCL is also the home to the Engineering Career Services, and was also the former home to the Department of Bioengineering.

 Kenney Gym

 Kenney Gym is a gymnasium on the corner of Springfield Avenue and Wright Street with a large selection of athletic equipment.
 It was home to the basketball team until the construction the Huff Hall and is currently used by the gymnastics team.

 Micro and Nanotechnology Laboratory

-The Micro and Nanotechnology Laboratory is used primarily for cutting-edge research in the field of nanotechnology and has recently undergone a major renovation to greatly expand its facilities.
+The Micro and Nanotechnology Laboratory is used primarily for research in the field of nanotechnology and has recently undergone a major renovation to greatly expand its facilities.
 The laboratory now has over 8,000 square feet of clean rooms for research purposes.